Outward Bound Singapore: Pulau Ubin Camp 1 & 2

 When Outward Bound first started in 1967, its facilities were spartan.
 Currently, OBS has two campuses at Pulau Ubin.

 Using up approximately 9 hectares of land, some of the climbing facilities are the Peak Ascent Tower, inverse and tripod towers, Vertical Challenge Activities, The Indiana, rock climbing walls, and non-height activities such as the Tunnelling and Caving system.
 Other facilities include teaching rooms and a 25-metre swimming pool for kayaking.

 The Pulau Ubin campus is located at two locations, with Camp 1 being larger than Camp 2.
 Depending on the course, Residential or Mobile, the campers either stay in the dormitories provided on campus or in tents on the centre's ground respectively.

 OBS@Coney

-A new OBS campus will be located on Coney Island, as part of the National Outdoor Education Masterplan.
-When the campus eventually opens in 2021, OBS@Coney will augment the existing facilities at Pulau Ubin, towards an annual capacity of 45,000 participants.
+A new campus is being developed on the eastern part of Coney Island in Punggol as part of the National Outdoor Adventure Education Masterplan.
+The project was first announced in 2016 and was originally scheduled for completion by 2021.
+Construction later faced delays due to the COVID-19 pandemic before works commenced in 2021.

-The campus will feature new outdoor adventure education facilities, such as advanced challenge ropes courses, abseiling, rock-climbing and artificial caving systems.
+The campus is scheduled to officially open in the second half of 2026.
+Upon completion, it will become OBS' third campus after Pulau Ubin and East Coast, and is intended to support the expansion of the Ministry of Education's MOE-OBS Challenge programme to all Secondary 3 students in Singapore by 2030.

+The development includes advanced ropes courses, integrated climbing systems and other outdoor team-based challenge facilities.
+The low-rise campus was designed to blend with Coney Island's natural environment and received the Building and Construction Authority's Green Mark Platinum Super Low Energy certification.